zhetai/social-media-agent/README.md

 #### Setup GitHub

 The GitHub API token is required to fetch details about GitHub repository URLs submitted to the agent.
-To get a GitHub API token, simply create a new fine grained token with the `Public Repositories (read-only)` scope at a minium.
+To get a GitHub API token, simply create a new fine grained token with the `Public Repositories (read-only)` scope at a minimum.
 If you intend on using this agent for private GitHub repositories, you'll need to give the token access to those repositories as well.

 #### Setup LangGraph CLI